 - How to Stop Neighbours Parking on Nature Strip: Contact your local council to report issues and request enforcement.

 - Parking on Nature Strip in Front of House: Parking is still prohibited even if the nature strip is in front of your house, unless signage permits it.
+This rule is as per the parking in front of house laws in Victoria.

 Time-Limited Parking